-Working in cooperation with the Athens County Food Pantry, the Athens County Department of Job and Family Services distributes emergency food boxes to those in need.
-Emergency food boxes are available for pickup at the County Home location (13183 State Route 13, Millfield, OH 45761) during normal business hours.
+Working in cooperation with the Athens County Food Pantry, the Athens County Department of Job and Family Services distributes food boxes and emergency food boxes to those in need.
+Food boxes are available for pickup at the County Home location (13183 State Route 13, Millfield, OH 45761) during normal business hours.

-In addition, Athens County Department of Job and Family Services has recently become a Tier 1 food pantry, which permits expanded food services.
+In addition, Athens County Department of Job and Family Services has recently become a Tier 1 food pantry, which permits expanded food services through Operation Full Belly.
 The agency will distribute bags of food on a first come, first serve basis.
 The bags are "unrestricted."
-The agency will utilize local and/or grant funding for this project.
+The agency will utilize local and/or grant funding for the Operation Full Belly project.

 For more information about food box services, contact Athens County Department of Job and Family Services at 13183 State Route 13, Millfield, Ohio.